Brightspace/node-siren-parser/README.md

    ```
    Note that this is a `deumdify`'d browser bundle, which should prevent collisions with other modules on the page that are exposed by browserify's standalone UMD bundle.

-   (There is also a `siren-parser-global.js`, but as of v6.6.0 it is equivalent to `siren-parser.js`, as both are being `deumdify`'d.
-This version will be removed in the next major version bump.)

 ## API

 ```js